PretendoNetwork/website/docs/en_US/install/wiiu.md

 <img src="/assets/images/docs/install/wiiu/savedatabackup/savemii-mainmenu.jpg" width="100%">

-Go into Wii U Save Management and select what game you would like to dump.
-As an example, I am going to use the game "Captain Toad: Treasure Tracker", but you can use any game you like.
-Once you're hovering over the game that you want to transfer save data from, press the `A button`.
+Select `Wii U Save Management`.
+You should now see a list of installed games.
+Find and select the game you would like to transfer the save data of.

 On the screen that appears, select the `A button` again to backup our savedata.
 You'll be greeted with a menu that looks like this.